bnean/configs/README.md

 # configs
-Config files for Urxvt, HyperTerm, Fish and i3.
+Config files for Urxvt, HyperTerm, Fish, vim and i3.